relab/gorums/doc/ordering.md

 In other words, the handler must **block** the server until the response is ready.
 However, with our channel-based API, the handler can simply add the request to the queue, start a goroutine to wait for the response and pass it to the channel, and then return.
-While the goroutine stared by the handler is waiting, another request can be processed by the server.
+While the goroutine started by the handler is waiting, another request can be processed by the server.
-This the penalty for running server handlers synchronously is reduced, and ordering can still be preserved.
+Hence, the penalty for running server handlers synchronously is reduced, and ordering can still be preserved.

 ## Notes